Idov31/idov31/README.md

 ⚒️ Other than that, you can also find here kernel stuff (like Nidhogg and the blog series Lord Of The Ring0).

-❤️ If you like my work or want access to exclusive projects you can support me via the sponsorship program (TBA).

 📧 Feel free to contact me via [Twitter](https://twitter.com/Idov31) or [mail](mailto:idov3110@gmail.com) regarding any of my projects or publications.

 <br />